ZaneBaker2001/City-Pulse/README.md

 # CityPulse: Urban Air Quality Forecast

 CityPulse is a full-stack data science project that predicts PM2.5 pollution levels in urban environments using weather, traffic, and geospatial data.
-It features machine learning models, time-series forecasting, a web dashboard, automated retraining, and continuous integration.
+It features machine learning models, time-series forecasting, a web dashboard, and automated retraining.

 ---